aklenaklen/express-checkout-apache-plugin/README.md

 > IMPORTANT NOTICE:

 > This plugin is currently being provided "just as a sample" to show how Apache Web Server can be set up to automatically trigger PayPal Express Checkout flow for certain URIs.
-Pending issues in this plugin are being tracked via github issues.
+Pending issues in this plugin are being tracked via github issues at `https://github.com/paypal/express-checkout-apache-plugin/issues`

 ## Summary
 This module uses the concept of basic authentication to make URIs accessible only after the user has "paid".
 When a user clicks on a URI such as a download link of a digital resource, he/she is redirected to PayPal and is required to complete payment.
 Once payment is successful, the digital resource is then made available to the user.